-Discussion in 'Health News and Research unrelated to ME/CFS' started by hixxy, Dec 2, 2017.
+Discussion in 'Other health news and research' started by hixxy, Dec 2, 2017.

 I'm not quite sure what to make of this study.
 Its just that there were so few participants (five).
 They were of varying ages, and all they had in common was they'd been labelled as having autism spectrum disorder (ASD).
 I feel like ASD is unlikely to be One Thing.
 And while this might not be a huge problem if you're looking at a population of 100, it would seem to be huge for a sample of 5.

 Also, no controls are measured.
 The values they obtained were just compared to those obtained in other studies of different conditions.
 I'd wouldn't be surprised if aluminium values vary hugely with age, for starters.
 And I'd expect the values you get vary enormously from lab to lab.